-Enjoying the best possible results from your orthodontic treatment can be dependent on compliance with the recommended oral hygiene and lifestyle adjustments.
+Enjoying the best possible results from your orthodontic treatment depends on compliance with the recommended oral hygiene and lifestyle adjustments.
 Metal braces will require the most care and diligence to avoid damage to the brackets or wires.
-Clear braces, or aligners, require less care than metal braces, but still, need periodic maintenance.
+Clear braces, or aligners, require less care than metal braces but still need periodic maintenance.

 Oral Hygiene with Braces

 Daily oral hygiene not only removes bacteria that can cause decay but also keeps the gum tissue healthy and avoids changes in the gum line that can affect the appearance of your smile after treatment.
 It is important to use a soft-bristled toothbrush, floss each day, and discuss any changes in the gums with Dr. Rever.

-- Brushing with braces: With our without braces, patients should brush twice a day with the toothbrush at a straight angle, using circular motions to remove food particles and plaque.
+- Brushing with braces: With or without braces, patients should brush twice a day with the toothbrush at a straight angle, using circular motions to remove food particles and plaque.
 When wearing braces, brushing more frequently is recommended to keep food from lodging between the brackets and teeth- which could lead to an increased risk of tooth decay.

-- Flossing with braces: Dr. Rever recommends that patients wearing braces use dental floss to remove food and plaque build up.
-Floss can be pulled under the arch wire for effective daily flossing using a floss threader.
+- Flossing with braces: Dr. Rever recommends that patients that wear braces use dental floss to remove food and plaque buildup.
+Floss can be pulled under the archwire for effective daily flossing using a floss threader.

 - Fluoride treatments: For patients more prone to tooth decay, Dr. Rever may recommend a fluoride treatment to improve your resistance to decay.
 Fluoride treatments are noninvasive and can be completed during your routine dental health exam or braces checkup.

 Dr. Rever will monitor the health of your teeth and gums throughout your orthodontic care and recommend any specific at-home products, such as an antibacterial rinse, to keep your smile healthy.